obi1kenobi/cargo-semver-checks/CONTRIBUTING.md

 While cargo-semver-checks is cross platform, the development task automation scripts in the scripts directory are not.
 In particular, they require

-- GNU command line tools (coreutils, grep, etc.)
+- GNU command line tools (coreutils, grep, sed, etc.)
 - a relatively modern `bash` (at least version 4.0)
 - `curl`
 - [`jq`](https://jqlang.github.io/jq/)